rs-delve/rs-delve.github.io/_reports/2020-11-24-data-readiness-lessons-from-an-emergency.md

 Data quality can improve when data sharing guidelines are used.
 Some attempts to formulate such guidelines for the use of data in research can already be found emerging from the Bioinformatics community.
 A range of organisations have also been active in developing and promoting the ‘FAIR’ principles for data use, seeking to ensure that open data is made “Findable”, “Accessible”, “Interoperable” and “Reusable”.[^31] Each of these terms indicates a desired state for data by which an individual data set can be judged, in particular around the meta data and the licensing of the data set.
-These principles describe a useful destination where we would like our datasets to be, but they are less helpful when it comes to characterizing the nature of the journey to get there, what capabilities and resources will be needed, what the milestones should be monitored.
+These principles describe a useful destination where we would like our datasets to be, but they are less helpful when it comes to characterizing the nature of the journey to get there, what capabilities and resources will be needed, what milestones should be monitored.
 In particular, they are of little help when it comes to resourcing a project, either from the perspective of the generators of the data set, or from the point of view of the putative users of the data.

 The pipeline for data from discovery and acquisition to decision is fundamentally different for happenstance data created by everyday